Svetlana89/Pokemon/README.md

 # Pokemon
-This application shows the info about pokemons
+This application shows the info about pokemons.
+Please, choose the branch which called "gh-pages".